 Lawn Mower Maintenance tip-blades involves sharpening and inspecting your mower blades

 Lawn Mower Maintenance tip-blades involves sharpening your mower blades.
-In the case of sharpening a push mower blade you will need to tip the mower on its’ side as we did when we removed the oil plug to allow for the oil to drain from the bottom of the mower.
+In the case of sharpening a push mower blade you will need to tip the mower on its’ side.
+We did this when we removed the oil plug to allow for the oil to drain from the bottom of the mower.

-You will also need to remove the spark plug wire from the spark plug and put the plastic gasket between the gas tank and the cap to prevent gas from escaping through the gas cap vent.
-To remove the blade I just use a thick work glove to hold the blade in place and with my ratchet and socket I loosen and remove the blade bolt or bolts.
+You will also need to remove the spark plug wire from the spark plug.
+Then put the plastic gasket between the gas tank and the cap to prevent gas from escaping through the gas cap vent.
+To remove the blade I just use a thick work glove to hold the blade in place and with my ratchet.
+Then use a socket to loosen and remove the blade bolt or bolts.
 Most bolts are 9/16” sockets but you will have to experiment to find out.

 Remember that old saying “Lefty loosey, Righty tighty” which means turn the socket to the left to loosen the bolt and turn it to the right to tighten the bolt.
 Once the blade is off inspect it for any major nicks or chips and to make sure it isn’t bent.
 To check to see if it is bent set it on a surface that you know to be flat and level.
 Check for any gaps between the blade edge and the flat surface.